grislyeye/three-meet/pages/classes/mighty.md

 </header>

-On your turn, you can use your surge to enter a rage as a bonus action.
-While raging, you gain <strong>1d10 + your Level</strong> [Temporary Hit Points]().
+On your turn, you can use your surge to enter a rage as a [Bonus Action](../../pages/combat/bonus-actions.md).
+While raging, when you make a [Melee Attack](../../pages/combat/attacks.md), you gain a +2 bonus to the damage roll.

 Your rage lasts for 1 minute.